Serenity911/week3-ruby-lab-cinema/weekend_hw_cinema.md

 v  - Check how many customers are going to watch a certain film

 ### Advanced extensions:
-  - Create a screenings table that lets us know what time films are showing
-  - Write a method that finds out what is the most popular time (most tickets sold) for a given film
+v  - Create a screenings table that lets us know what time films are showing v  - Write a method that finds out what is the most popular time (most tickets sold) for a given film
   - Limit the available tickets for screenings.
   - Add any other extensions you think would be great to have at a cinema!